 I get all that, but I am not a risky drinker!

-In some places, even describing a DUI this way is considered heresy, but the indisputable fact is that most people who get a single DUI will never be back for another.
+In some places, even describing a DUI this way is considered heresy, but the indisputable fact is that the vast majority of people who get a single DUI will never be back for another.

-In the real world a DUI can just happen, and, as it turns out, it does sometimes happen to good and honest people.
+In the real world a DUI can just happen, and, as it turns out, it often does just happen to good and honest people.

-Our jobs, as Michigan DUI lawyers, is to make sure that such a person doesn’t go though the DUI process being perceived or treated like some kind of hardcore criminal or risky problem drinker.
+As Michigan DUI lawyers, my team and I know that our job is to make sure that you don't go though the DUI process being perceived or treated like some kind of hardcore criminal or risky problem drinker.

-If you’re currently on bond, waiting for your case to come up, and are required to submit to any kind of alcohol testing, then you’ve already had your first real taste of that.The DUI Stigma
+If you’re currently on bond, waiting for your case to come up, and are required to submit to any kind of alcohol testing, then you’ve already had your first real taste of how that feels.The DUI Stigma

-I could write a series of books about how and why things have evolved to what they are in the DUI world, but none of that matters to anyone facing a Michigan OWI charge right now.
+A whole series of books could be written about how and why things have evolved to what they are in the DUI world, but none of that matters to anyone facing a Michigan OWI charge right now.

-Instead, as the saying goes, “it is what it is.”
+Instead, and as the saying goes, “it is what it is.”

-Your DUI attorney needs to carefully navigate you through the minefield of court procedures and DUI misconceptions.
+Your DUI attorney needs to carefully navigate you through the minefield of court procedures and DUI perceptions - and misconceptions.

 Specifically, that means we need to make sure that you’re not seen as some person with a drinking problem, especially because the court system is, to a certain extent, predisposed toward that very conclusion.

-Unfortunately, the courts don't have the time and resources to get to know every DUI defendant as a person.
-Instead, they tend to default to a few "one-size-fits-all" approaches to various DUI situations.
+Unfortunately, the courts simply do not have the time and resources to get to know every DUI defendant as a person.
+Instead, they tend to default to a few "one-size-fits-all" approaches to the most common DUI situations.

-This means we also have to ensure that the court hears about your individual circumstances and understands that this DUI is a single, once-in-a-lifetime mistake for you.
+This means we also have to ensure that the court learns about your individual circumstances and understands that this DUI is a single, once-in-a-lifetime mistake for you.